F1 2021 has been a breath of fresh air to fans so far.

 This part of the setup establishes how the wheels are aligned to the body of the car.

-We've gone full right with the front camber and full left with the rear camber.
+We've gone with full right on the front camber and full left on the rear camber.

-The front toe gets a click to 0.06 and the rear toe is set all the way left.
+The front toe gets a click to 0.06 and rear toe is pushed all the way left.